FDA Implements Rule to Destroy Certain Drugs That Have Been Refused Entry into the US

 - If the drug has a value greater than $2,500

 FDA has passed this rule as part of its efforts to protect the drug supply chain, and the Agency is hoping that the rule will deter companies from importing drugs that are adulterated, misbranded, or unapproved.
 It will certainly be interesting to have the chance to see how this works out, but only time will tell.
-For more information on interpretation of the final rule and to learn if and how this will apply to you, email us here.
+For more information on interpretation of the final rule and to learn if and how this will apply to you, please contact us.